WebBreacher/WhatsMyName/CONTRIBUTING.md

 ---

 ## Finding `e_code`, `m_code`, `e_string`, and `m_string`

+So maybe you're wondering: how do I even find these things to add to the project?
+Good news -- it's mostly just comparing two web pages side by side, and you don't need to be a developer to do it.

 Using a browser or a client like `curl`, request an existing profile and a profile you're confident doesn't exist, and compare the two responses: